adrienneylc/ADHD-Rx-Self-Harm/README.md

 5. Run programme 5 to generate the final output to be sent to the study coordinator.
 Outputs created by this programme for the study are available in the output folder.

+6. Detailed step-by-step explanation of the R codes for meta-analysis is available from https://adrienneylc.github.io/ADHD-Rx-Self-Harm/.